 - People who do this trek also go to the holy lake ‘Hemkund Sahib’ – an important pilgrimage for Sikhs.
 So trekkers and religious devotees share the path up to Ghangaria.
 Ghangaria is the base for both the Valley Of Flowers trek and Hemkund Sahib.
 I would strongly recommend that if you have gone that far, you do both.

-- Again, the best time to visit valley of flowers is between 15th July to 15th August.
+- Again, the best time to visit Valley of Flowers is between the 15th of July and to 15th of August.

 Read more about it here: Hemkund Sahib Trek

 Day 3: Ghangaria to Valley of Flowers

 The walk from Ghangaria to the end is the most amusing part of the journey with River Chandravati staying on your right for most of the time.
 Joining you on Day 3 are the many waterfalls too that will come and go.
 Some of the waterfalls will moreover come your way as river crossings.

 Since there is no place to stay inside Valley of Flowers National Park, it’s a day trip from Ghangaria and back.
 People usually start from Ghangaria early in the morning, spend more time in the valley and come back late evening.

 It is advised to carry packed lunch inside the park as there is absolutely no place to get food anywhere.
 Also, remember to carry a water bottle and keep refilling it on the way.

 For most people, the 6km trek can feel quite steep.
 But don’t be discouraged as it’s very much doable.
 It took me about 4 hours (with enough photo-breaks on the way) to walk the 6 km trail before I decided to delve deep into the valley towards the Tipra Glacier.
 Just be patient and keep walking.

 I crossed the security checkpoint at 8 in the morning and spent almost 5 hours reaching Tipra Glacier before walking back.

 Useful Tips For Ghangaria To Valley of Flowers Trek